 Adrian S. Onas

-Ph.D. in Ocean Engineering, Stevens Institute of Technology, 2009
+Ph.D., Ocean Engineering (Naval Architecture and Hydrodynamics), Stevens Institute of Technology, 2009

 Appointments at Webb Institute:

 Webb Institute, Principal Investigator, Atlantic Center for Innovative Ship Design and Control of Small Ships, Performed hydrodynamic analysis using potential flow code on multihull vessels (2011)

 DNV GL, Naval Architect/Tonnage Coordinator, Performed tonnage calculations on ocean going vessels, consulting/verification work with nonlinear potential flow code HydroD/WASIM and FEA program Sesam/GeniE (2013-2015)